 n., The markup characters that indicate the start or end of a data element in an SGML-compliant document.
 A tag serves as an instruction to a processing or reading program, specifying how the data element is defined or displayed.
-See also: document schema; document type definition.
+[Computer and Information Sciences]